10 Ugly Truths to Know Before Becoming a Home Stager

-During down season, there are still lots to do, because you want to make sure that you are ready for the busy seasons in a few months.
-During this time, you are doing marketing push, continuing your blogging and social media efforts, and at the same time, organizing the warehouse and working on refreshing the inventory.
+During down season, there is still a lot to do because you want to make sure that you are ready for the busy seasons in a few months.
+During this time, you are doing a marketing push, continuing your blogging and social media efforts, and at the same time organizing the warehouse and working on refreshing the inventory.

 Also, entrepreneurs may tell you that you will work long hours when you own your business.
 But you would have NO idea how many until you start one yourself.
 The pressure of breaking even every month or meeting payroll (if you have employees) may be tremendous.

-Even though I have been in business for close to 9 years, I still constantly work on perfecting our systems, working on our website, branding, etc.
+Even though I have been in business for more than 10 years, I still constantly work on perfecting our systems, working on our website, branding, etc.

-On the back end, invoicing, marketing, blogging, updating websites, photo editing, paperwork, lots and lots and lots of stuff to do.
-When you have employees, you also need to learn about human resource laws, leadership & management skills and dealing with employees’ mistakes or unethical behaviors like stealing clients.
+On the back end there is, invoicing, marketing, blogging, updating your website, photo editing, paperwork - lots and lots and lots of stuff to do.
+When you have employees, you also need to learn about human resource laws, leadership & management skills, and dealing with employees’ mistakes or unethical behaviors like stealing clients.
 Or competitors stealing your branding, marketing copy, even your portfolio photos.
 You are expected to work weekends and may get clients’ calls/texts/emails after 6pm.
-Not to mention the pleasantness of filing endless paperwork to IRS, your local and state governments.
+Not to mention the pleasantness of filing endless paperwork to the IRS and your local and state governments.

-Now I’ve had my business for almost 9 years, I’ve been through both hot and cold seller’s markets.
-I am much more at ease with my work load and I can start delegating tasks and training people to take over certain areas of my business that I feel I don’t need to be involved in anymore.
+Now I’ve had my business for almost more than 10 years, and I’ve been through both hot and cold seller’s markets.
+I am much more at ease with my workload and I can start delegating tasks and training people to take over certain areas of my business that I feel I don’t need to be involved in anymore.
 It does get easier.
-But when I first started, it did feel like I am driving around not being able to see what’s next, and instead of the speed bumps that I have now, it was like driving over pot holes and sometimes even feeling like I’ve fallen into a giant hole in the road and trying to dig myself out.

 You will need to learn how to manage your cash flow effectively, because it sucks to turn down projects when you are low on inventory, especially with your regular clients.
 More importantly, NEVER get in serious debts for your business.
 It can snowball very quickly.
 Spend and invest wisely on your business, and always find fat in your balance sheet to trim.
 Tightening the belt during recession really saved my business.